Szer/GiraffeGenerator/README.md

 # Giraffe Generator

-This is first naive version of Giraffe server generator from OpenAPI specification I believe in "contract-first" approach, and your OpenAPI spec is basically contract for your API Backend code is just an implementation of this contract and client doesn't really want to know about it Neither should you, so this library should help you with that
+This is first naive version of Giraffe server generator from OpenAPI specification

+I believe in "contract-first" approach, and your OpenAPI spec is basically contract for your API

+Backend code is just an implementation of this contract and client doesn't really want to know about it

+Neither should you, so this library should help you with that

 It follows [Myriad](https://github.com/MoiraeSoftware/myriad) approach and defines MSBuild target to generate code based on input

-It's still in VERY early stage of development, only VERY basic features are supported
+It's still in VERY early stage of development, so only VERY basic features are being supported.

 ## How to use